A cluster realization of $U_q(\mathfrak{sl_n})$ from quantum character varieties: Introduction

-Finally, we prove in Theorem~\ref{thm-main} that the automorphism $P\circ\Ad_{R}$ of $U_q(\mathfrak{sl}_{n+1})^{\otimes 2}$, given by conjugation by the $R$-matrix followed by the flip of tensor factors, restricts to $\Zc_n$ and coincides with a cluster transformation given by the composite of the half-Dehn twist and a certain permutation.
-In the course of the proof, we obtain (Theorem~\ref{thm-factor}) a refined factorization of $R$ with $4\binom{n+2}{3}$ quantum dilogarithm factors, one for each mutation required to achieve the half-Dehn twist realized as a sequence of four flips.
-In the case of $U_q(\sl_2)$, when each flip can be achieved by a single cluster mutation, we again recover Faddeev's factorization (\ref{fad-R-fact}).
+We finish this paper by proving in Theorem~\ref{thm-main} that the automorphism $P\circ\Ad_{\Rc}$ of~$U_q(\sl_{n+1})^{\otimes 2}$ given by conjugation by the $R$-matrix followed by the flip of tensor factors can be identified with a cluster transformation given as the composite of the half-Dehn twist and a certain permutation.
+In the course of the proof, we obtain in Theorem~\ref{thm-factor} a refined factorization of $\Rc$ into a product of $4\binom{n+2}{3}$ quantum dilogarithms, one for each mutation required to achieve the half-Dehn twist realized as a sequence of four flips.
+In the case of $U_q(\sl_2)$, when each flip can be achieved by a single cluster mutation, we recover Faddeev's factorization~\eqref{fad-R-fact}.